Go Back Up

 5. Portability

 Unlike group health insurance, individual health insurance policies are entirely portable, meaning your employees can take their policy with them even after they leave your organization.
+With a group plan, your employees would lose coverage after leaving your organization (though COBRA can extend coverage for a limited time).

 Conclusion